PotLock/core/contracts/lists/README.md

     pub updated_ms: TimestampMs,
     pub admin_notes: Option<String>,
     pub registrant_notes: Option<String>,
+    pub registered_by: AccountId, // Could be list owner or a list admin.
+If None, use registrant_id.
+Used for processing refund on deletion of registration.
 }

 // Ephemeral data structure used for view methods, not stored within contract